jrsouth/stickystack/README.md

 Apply appropriate styles to the elements you want to be involved with the stickyness:

-* `js-stickystack` -- Elements that should be sticky under certain circumstances
+* `js-stickystack` -- Elements that should become sticky instead of scrolling offscreen

 * `js-stickystack-top` -- The element whose top edge should be considered the point at which stickyness begins.
 This allows external toolbars and other elements that may have other stickyness to remain visible.
 (Can be applied to an element without the `js-stickystack` class.)